 Cream together butter and confectioners’ sugar.
 Mix in extracted ginger juice.
 Add in cream, 1-2 teaspoons at a time, mixing well after each addition and stopping when the frosting is a spreadable consistency with no lumps.
 Stir in the minced ginger pieces.

 Outline half of the snowflakes with white frosting, if desired.
 Spread a small amount of ginger buttercream on one cookie and top with a decorated cookie.
 Repeat until all pairs are matched.

-  Is gingerbread a tradition in your family, whether in house, man or any other form?
+Is gingerbread a tradition in your family, whether in the house, man, or any other form?

 |Shaina Olmanson is the freelance writer, photographer, and home cook behind Food for My Family.
 Cooking daily with and for her four kids and husband, Ole, drives her desire to inspire other families to do the same.
 Shaina is also the author of Desserts in Jars and contributes regularly to a variety of online sites and traditional print magazines.